alexandergaldones/api/payin-outlets-api.md

 following properties:

 * **id** - A unique identifier for the payin outlet
-* **outlet_category** - The outlet's category.
+* **outlet_category** - The outlet's category id.
 These are usually establishments where coins accepts fiat.
 * **name** - The outlet's name in human readable form.
 * **region** - An [ISO 3166-1 Alpha 2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code of the region where the outlet is located.
 * **help_text** - Optional text that further describes the outlet.
 May be null.